charles8191/netherite/README.md

 # :pick: Netherite

-Netherite is a secure & private operating system based on [Calcite](https://github.com/charles8191/calcite), an Rocky Linux-based immutable OS.
+Netherite is a secure & private operating system based on [Calcite](https://github.com/charles8191/calcite), a Rocky Linux-based immutable OS.
+It fills the gap for a secure, private, data-persistent, secure boot capable, desktop OS.

 > [!IMPORTANT]
 > We have changed to Rocky Linux, please reinstall.